ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 Most readers will be familiar with [z]{.upright}-score tables that are usually found in the back of introductory statistics textbooks.
-However, a more convenient and preferred way to obtain [z]{.upright}-scores is to use functions like SciPyâ€™s \`stats.zscore\` function, which computes the [z]{.upright}-scores for given confidence levels.
+However, a more convenient and preferred way to obtain [z]{.upright}-scores is to use functions like SciPy's \`stats.zscore\` function, which computes the [z]{.upright}-scores for given confidence levels.
 :::